HouriaNouhKhanjar/e-scheduling/README.md

 4- **Sign out:**
    The administrator is allowed to sign out of a teacher's account in order to login with another teacher's account.
-   *It is important to note that the administrator can login with different teacher accounts from different browsers.*
+   *It is important to note that the administrator can login with different teacher accounts.*

 5- **Reset all schedules:**
    Allow administrator to reset all schedules to their initial state, i.e., cancel all reservation for teachers.